tkrajcar/vet/SPEC.md

 1. Developer uses Claude Code in auto-accept mode for speed
 2. Claude Code makes changes to multiple files
 3. Developer runs `/vet` command
-4. Vet TUI launches in the same terminal
+4. A tmux pane splits open with the Vet TUI (75% width)
-5. Developer sees an overview of all changed files, then steps through hunks
+5. Developer reviews changed files, stepping through hunks
 6. Developer adds comments at the hunk level or targets specific lines
 7. After review, developer sees a summary before submitting
-8. Vet writes feedback to `.claude/review-feedback.md` and exits
+8. Vet outputs feedback directly to stdout
-9. Claude automatically reads the feedback and addresses each comment
+9. Claude reads the feedback and addresses each comment

+---

+## Requirements

+- **tmux** - Required for the split-pane TUI experience
+- **Node.js 18+** - Runtime for the TUI
+- **Claude Code** - Running inside a tmux session

 ---